irrubio/tropituna_fishery_change/README.md

 ## Description

-This repository allows to replicate results from the article XXX.
+This repository allows to replicate results from the article *"Southward re-distribution of tropical tuna fisheries activity can be explained by technological and management change"*.
 The scripts follow a linear workflow from scripts starting by 1 to 5 (Figure 1):

 * Scripts starting with a 1.
 They correspond to the ICCAT catch and effort data preparation and the empirical orthogonal functions (EOF) analysis of effort anomaly (effotA) (article Figure 3).